IgniteUI/help-topics/topics/02_Controls/Editors/03_igNumericEditor/01_igNumericEditor_Styling_and_Theming.md

 As the `igNumericEditor` control uses the jQuery UI CSS framewrok it can also be fully styled using the [jQuery UI ThemeRoller](http://jqueryui.com/themeroller/) where you can customize your own theme or choose from a gallery of available ones.
 These themes replace the ones that come by default with Ignite UI.

-Text editor with drop list using the UI Darkness theme:
+Numeric editor with drop list using the UI Darkness theme:

 ![](images/igNumericEditor_DarkenTheme.png)